shubham-pixelnx/html2screen/README.md

 #### Motivation

-Was looking for a method to export a video of user actions rendered using our custom player used in [uxlens](https://uxlens.com).
-Export has to happen on a server in an automated fashion and hence the usage of xvfb.
+Was looking for a method to use CSS+JS as motion design tools.
+So on needed a proper way to export browser view as a video file.

 #### Sample video
 [![Puppetcam](https://img.youtube.com/vi/f7Vdd0ExWiY/0.jpg)](https://www.youtube.com/watch?v=f7Vdd0ExWiY "Puppetcam")

+#### Changelog

+- Change Puppeteer version to 1.7
+- Add size and length parameter
+- Fix size parameter (setViewport, deviceScaleFactor)